Nuclearistt/TEKWrapper/README.md

   + **Harvesting**: Harvest amount multiplier
   + **Breeding**: Egg hatch and/or baby mature speed multiplier
   + **Stacks**: The most common multiplier for item stack sizes
-  + **Other**: Extra description lines that you may define yourself, this is an array of strings that cannot have more than 6 elements
+  + **Other**: An array of up to 6 extra description lines that you may define yourself

 ## How does it work?

-The lifetime of TEK Wrapper is the following:
-- The server process loads TEK Wrapper library based on its path
-- TEK Wrapper's *SteamGameServer_Init* is called, which in turn loads the original steam_api64.dll/libsteam_api.so and imports some of its functions
-- Active mods list is searched for in GameUserSettings.ini and command line
-- Command line is searched for *-TWInfoFileUrl* parameter
-- Certain function pointers in Steam API interfaces are replaced so they point to TEK Wrappers's functions
+TEK Wrapper binaries forward all function calls that are not wrapped by it to the original Steam API.
+On Windows it's achieved by making the same DLL export table as in the original Steam API DLL except that its elements point to functions with the same name in steam_api64_o.dll (which implicitly links it) with exception for wrapped functions that are implemented in TEK Wrapper's dll and call their real counterparts via entries in import table.
+On Linux there is no separation between exported and imported symbols, so TEKWrapper's binary just doesn't define any symbols it doesn't wrap and specifies libsteam_api_o.so as "needed" in its dynamic section, so it'll be loaded by dynamic linker and server's lookup for other symbols will end up there; addresses for real counterparts of wrapper functions are obtained via dlopen and dlsym.
+SteamAPI_RegisterCallback's wrapper prevents registering GSClientDeny callback and intercepts pointer of GSClientApprove callback for further use.
+SteamGameServer_Init's wrapper loads mods list and info file URL if present and constructs description line to be sent in Steam server queries, then initializes Steam API and replaces DLL's internal pointer to ISteamGameServer with a wrapper that overrides certain method calls with calls to its own functions and redirects the others to original interface

 ## License